esl/MongooseIM/doc/authentication-methods/client-certificate.md

 ## Overview

 Clients connected to MongooseIM may authenticate with their TLS certificates.
-This method is based on combination of [`ejabberd_auth_pki` backend](../authentication-backends/PKI-authentication-module.md) and `SASL EXTERNAL` mechanism.
+This method is a combination of `SASL EXTERNAL` mechanism and compatible certificate-aware backend.

 ## Server-side prerequisites

 ### Properly configure `ejabberd_c2s` listener

-By default MongooseIM uses `fast_tls` driver but unfortunatelly it doesn't implement an API to get the client certificate.
-In order for this method to work properly, we'll need `just_tls` module (`tls_module` option), which uses an OTP TLS implementation.

-Proper client verification is required as well, so you'll need to enable `verify_peer` option and provide a path to a certificate of a CA that signed client's certificate (`cafile` option).
+A server must request the certificate from a client, so you'll need to enable `verify_peer` option and provide a path to CA chain that may be used for client's certificate check (`cafile` option).

 Please check [Listener modules](../advanced-configuration/Listener-modules.md#client-to-server-c2s-ejabberd_c2s) page for more information or simply follow the examples at the end of this section.